-The basic aim of CGTMSE is to encourage first-time entrepreneurs to establish SME and MSME, considered to be the bulwark of the Indian economy by availing of collateral free loans from the eligible financial institutions.
+The basic aim of CGTMSE is to encourage first-time entrepreneurs to establish SMEs and MSME, considered to be the bulwark of the Indian economy by availing of collateral-free loans from eligible financial institutions.
 The guarantee covers default by the borrower to repay the advance.
-Thus, the CGTMSE scheme primarily envisages the provision of loans to first generation entrepreneurs so that they can flourish in the competitive environment without the burden of security or third-party guarantees.
-In turn the financial institutions are provided cover for the absence of security to fund SMEs and MSMEs promoted by small Indian businessmen up to a certain limit.
+Thus, the CGTMSE scheme primarily envisages the provision of loans to first-generation entrepreneurs so that they can flourish in the competitive environment without the burden of security or third-party guarantees.
+In turn, the financial institutions are provided cover for the absence of security to fund SMEs and MSMEs promoted by small Indian businessmen up to a certain limit.

 Features of the Credit Guarantee Scheme:

-One of the key objectives of CGTMSE coverage is the focus towards the creation of a robust credit relief system that promotes better credit flow to SME and the MSME sector.
+One of the key objectives of CGTMSE coverage is the focus on the creation of a robust credit relief system that promotes better credit flow to SMEs and the MSME sector.
 The stand out features of the CGTMSE scheme is:

 - Guaranteed repayment of 75% or 85% in some cases for the defaulted principal loan amount up to Rs.50 lakh.

-- The maximum guarantee is 50% for loan amount greater Rs.50 lakh but under Rs.1 crore.
+- The maximum guarantee is 50% for loan amounts greater than Rs.50 lakh but under Rs.1 crore.

-- Provides for 85% repayment for loans up to Rs.5 lakhs to micro-enterprises.
+- Provides 85% repayment for loans up to Rs.5 lakhs to micro-enterprises.

 - The guarantee amount for repayment is 80% of the loan amount in case the MSME is promoted by a woman or the location of the unit is in the North East Region (NER).